Skip to content

 Overview

 The core audio Engine service provides a mechanism for Engine components of any module to open audio output channels in your application.
 Each Engine component that requests an audio channel specifies its audio channel type so your application can provide a media player implementation specific to the channel type.
-The AudioOutput interface provides AASB messages for the Engine to request your application to play or perform other operations on audio output data.
+The AudioOutput interface provides AASB messages for the Engine to request your application to play audio or perform operations on the audio.

 Understand AudioOutput